 Yes, I said it.
 Masturbation.
-It's one of those things most of us rarely talk about publically but most of us have done or continue to do privately.
+It's one of those things most of us rarely talk about publicly but most of us have done or continue to do privately.
 Exploring our sexuality is a normal part of our development, and masturbation is a typical part of this journey.
-9 Facts You Need To Know About Sex Addiction

 If masturbation is so common, why is it so hard to talk about?
 If it is a normal part of sexual development, how come we can't talk about it openly with our friends and family?

 There are perhaps as many answers to this question as there are people on earth, but the simple answer is this: masturbation is typically a solitary behavior.
 Many people learn to masturbate when they are at an awkward, insecure phase of development.
 Consequently, it becomes a behavior that's done in secret.
 Add to this a family, community, or faith tradition that labels masturbation as bad, and we can come to view masturbation as shameful.
 Even our over-sexualized society stigmatizes masturbation.